kizu/kizu.ru/src/posts/2023-06-28-position-driven-styles/index.en.md

 In some cases, we can!
 Not in a straightforward way, but it is possible.

 {{<Partial src="examples/staggered.html" screenshot="true" video="true" style="overflow: hidden; resize: horizontal; min-width: 6rem">}}
-Try hovering of focusing the example to play the animation once.
+Try hovering or focusing the example to play the animation once.
 I know it is not the prettiest — I’m not good at cool effects.<br/><br/>I hope someone else will create other awesome examples using this method!
 {{</Partial>}}

 There were two things I had to do to make this work: